-ABeCeDarian begins with level A for beginning readers and continues through level D for students reading at fifth or sixth grade level.
+ABeCeDarian begins with level A for beginning readers and continues through level D for students reading at the fifth- or sixth-grade level.
 Levels A and B are the core of the program for teaching children to read and will generally be used with students in kindergarten through second grade.
 Levels C and D are so different with their focus upon prefixes, suffixes and word roots that I review them separately.

 Students learn the sounds of letters before the names of the letters, learning letter-sound correspondence within the context of words from the very beginning.
 They immediately learn to read three-letter words such as mop, sat, and top.
-While new sounds are taught within the context of words, children also practice the individual letters and sounds in other exercises.
+While new sounds are taught within the context of words, children also practice the individual letters and sounds as well as nonsense syllables (e.g., op, ot, ap) in other exercises.

 There is a great deal of reading practice built into the lessons, In addition, children learn to write letters as they learn to read.
 Once children have learned to write a sufficient number of letters, the lessons have them practice saying the sounds of each letter as they write the words under models on their pages.
 Children will practice writing words a number of times until, at the end of a unit, they will write the words without models as a spelling test.
 They will begin copying short sentences at the end of the third unit.

-The Teacher Manual A has suggestions on page 31 for a number of games that you might use to reinforce lessons.
+The Teacher Manual A has suggestions for a number of games that you might use to reinforce lessons.
 Games add both hands-on-learning and fun, so even though games aren’t built into the lessons, consider using the suggestions.

 For level A, there are two student workbooks, A-1 and A-2.
 A single Teacher Manual for Homeschoolers and Tutors A covers both student workbooks.
 There is quite a bit of explanatory material at the beginning of the teacher manual for level A, most of which should be read before beginning the lessons.
 Answers are included with lessons in all teacher manuals for levels A and B.